sheldonmall/good-readme-generator/README.md

 There are no contributors to this project.

-I have referred to w3schools.com for help with syntax for some functions and have referred to code to from previous activities in module 5.
+I have referred to Mastering Markdown guide on GitLab and also used guidance from my tutor Jason, as well as from my TA Daniel.

 ## License

-There is no need for any license at the moment to use my website.
+There is no need for any license at the moment to use my application.

 ---

 ## Tests

-My website is simple to use.
+My application is simple to use.
+Please test it by entering your information, as if you are actually creating a README.md for your project.

-The website is not fully working as I am not able to complete it.
-First, I struggled to display the HTML page, then displaying saved tasks from the local storage.

 I will continue to debug the issue to make the code work after this assignment is submitted.